 So, in spite of the extra weight I’ve gained from sticking closer to home all spring and summer, I’d like to fit into at least one pair of jeans by the time next spring arrives.
 But it’s not going to be easy.

 Sure, Thanksgiving is behind us.
 But here comes Christmas — and all the cookies and cakes.
 And Chanukah (fried potato latkes for a week, drenched in sour cream).
 Obviously, winging it is not going to work, so I decided to look for guidance — and found it.

 Some of these tips are ones you may have heard of before, but maybe you were just too busy to stick to them.
 But, with everything else feeling so very different these days — and having extra time at home — I’m thinking it might be easier for us to slip into a new routine.

 Who couldn’t use something like that, right about now?

-6 tips for Christmas dinner success
+6 tips for Thanksgiving and Christmas dinner success

 1. Get moving.
 Sure, the gym is closed.
 Sure, it’s getting colder outside.
 But, let’s face it, I tell myself.
 It was sitting in one place for months that got you here in the first place.
 Time to find ways to get moving.